Jithin-S-Sunny/Constrained-ordination-using-RDA/README.md

 Takeaway:
 Temperature (Temp, RDA1 = 1.72) is the strongest driver, meaning it significantly influences genus composition.
-Mealworm (-0.59 on RDA1, -1.67 on RDA2) negatively correlates with RDA1 and RDA2, meaning that samples with more mealworm-associated genera are compositionally different.
+X (-0.59 on RDA1, -1.67 on RDA2) negatively correlates with RDA1 and RDA2, meaning that samples with more X-associated genera are compositionally different.
-Superworm (0.99 on RDA2) strongly influences RDA2, meaning it defines an alternative genus composition compared to mealworm.
+Y (0.99 on RDA2) strongly influences RDA2, meaning it defines an alternative genus composition compared to X.
 PS (0.82 on RDA2) suggests that polystyrene (PS) exposure affects microbial community composition.
 PE has negligible influence, as its RDA1 and RDA2 loadings are close to zero.